sebkopf/dfv/README.md

 ##Install R and GTK+

 ###Windows
 If you don't have R yet, install the newest version from http://www.r-project.org/ .
 Additionally, I highly recommend RStudio (http://www.rstudio.com/) for working with R regularly (but the basic command line will work just fine for the Data Frame Viewer).
-Once R is installed, you can directly [install the dfv package](#install-dfv-package) and R will walk you through installing GTK+ the first time you start the dfv (or any other GTK based GUI).
-So in brief:
+Once R is installed, you can install GTK directly from within R (details below) and then you're ready to [install the dfv package](#install-dfv-package):

  - install R from http://www.r-project.org/
  - [optional but recommended: install R-Studio from http://www.rstudio.com/]
+ - install GTK+
+  1. From the R command line, install the ```RGtk2``` package by running: ```install.packages("RGtk2", depen=T)```
+  2. Then load the package by running: ```library(RGtk2)``` <br/> This will notice the missing GTK and prompt you to install it.
+Choose "Install GTK+" when prompted, it might take a few minutes to install.
+Afterwards it will likely still complain (restart required).
+  3. Restart R/Rstudio and confirm GTK is now up and running by reloading the package: ```library(RGtk2)```
  - [install the dfv package](#install-dfv-package)

 ###MacOS